UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Does UKCloud offer encryption on instances?

-Not by default but, if it's required, you can implement it using a technology of your choice.
+Not by default but, if it's required, you can implement it using a technology of your choice inside the instance OS.

 ### Is UKCloud's encryption service available for UKCloud for OpenStack?